Tuyển System Engineer Sonion Vietnam làm việc tại Hồ Chí Minh thu nhập Thỏa thuận

 Mô Tả Công Việc System Engineer Với Mức Lương Thỏa thuận

-Control System Engineer II principal task is under supervision by senior control system engineer to design electrical and/or pneumatic system for equipment.
+Operations Automation Control System Engineer principal task is to design electrical and/or pneumatic system for equipment.
 Create technical documentations in form of diagrams for electrical circuits or pneumatic systems.
 Create PLC and HMI codes enable machines/tools to meet defined process requirements.
 Applying a general work standard and programing principles in terms of structure quality and esthetic established by Industrial Engineering department in Poland.
 Adjusting, debugging and troubleshooting hardware or software to ensure a successful validation within conditions defined by process description documentation.
 Support Industrial engineering in Poland in collecting information required regarding available equipment.

 Với Mức Lương Thỏa thuận Thì Cần Những Yêu Cầu Công Việc Gì